• English

 Quick view

-The grains of Mogra rice are slender and long, with a white color.
-The image may show a bowl of cooked Mogra rice or a pile of uncooked rice grains.
-Mogra rice is known for its exquisite fragrance, often compared to the aroma of jasmine flowers.
+The grains of parboiled rice are medium to long in length and have a light golden or amber color.
+The image may show a bowl of cooked parboiled rice or a pile of uncooked rice grains.

 Rice